Welcome to the Southwest Regional Water District

 Estimated Bills - What is an Estimated Bill and Why Do They Happen?

-Your billing statement indicates whether your bill is an actual bill or an estimated bill.
+Your billing statement indicates whether your bill is based upon actual or estimated water usage.
 An estimated bill will state “Water Estimated” in the description.
-When bills are estimated, the billing software uses a system-generated average based on the previous 12 months of consumption.
-When the meter is then actually read, an adjustment is made to account for the estimate, and that adjustment will show up in the description with the message “Estimate Adjustment”.
+The billing software estimates water usage based upon on the previous 12 months of consumption and removes the highest month from the calculation.

 Mission Statement